Thuy2y2c/ferocity-releases/README.md

+# Ferocity

-this repo archives ferocity files released by the devs
+This repo archives Ferocity files posted by the developers